-If you’re a fan of theatre, Tempe fills the bill.
+If you’re a fan of musical theatre, Tempe fills the bill.
 Enjoy Broadway blockbusters right here in the desert at Tempe’s ASU Gammage, a unique and beautiful theater designed by Frank Lloyd Wright.
-This fall see CABARET, September 13-18, 2016 and THE SOUND OF MUSIC, October 18-23, 2016.
-Lyric Opera Theatre sets sail for its 53rd season with Gilbert and Sullivan’s hilarious operetta H.M.S.
-Pinafore, September 29-October 2., 2016
+See BEAUTIFUL–THE CAROL KING MUSICAL, November 22-27, 2016, MAMA MIA!, December 6-11, 2016 and celebrate the holiday season at the MANNHEIM STEAMROLLER CHRISTMAS, December 27, 2016

 ASU Gammage is among the largest university-based presenters of performing arts in the world.
 It is the home theater of the Desert Schools Broadway Across America - Arizona and the Beyond series.
 This historic 3,000 seat hall was designed by Frank Lloyd Wright.

 Step right up and get ready to laugh, have fun and celebrate a magical night out at the Carnival of Illusion.
 This top-rated show is "Revitalizing Magic" by blending their "Around the World in 80 Minutes" travel theme with all the charms of a Vaudeville-inspired roadshow.
 Great for date nights, anniversaries, celebrations and special nights out.
 Shows take place on select Saturdays at the Tempe Center for the Arts, Mesa Arts Center and Arizona Biltmore Resort.

 Pssst!
 The “Best Show” in AZ just got even BETTER!

 Childsplay is Arizona’s professional theatre company for young audiences and families performing September – May at the Tempe Center for the Arts and in schools around the state.

 This local dance company was founded in 1979 and strives to present original, contemporary and diverse dance to their audiences.